 2) Get stronger.

 Temporarily adjusting your activities to lower the demands on your muscular system might be wise in the short term.

 If you run and only get tight after 5 miles, try limiting yourself to 3 miles and see if that helps.
-You can always increase your mileage again once you get stronger.
+You can always increase your mileage again once you’re able to tolerate it.

-Which brings us on to solution 2, which is the key to improvement, getting stronger.
+Which brings us on to solution 2, which is the key to improvement, get stronger.